WORLD PREMIERE - ASSEMBLY FESTIVAL, EDINBURGH FRINGE - AUGUST 2019

 - the back story of the making of Jaws

 , starring Ian Shaw, Rober Shaw's son.
-This was due to transfer to London's West End in May 2020, however, due to Covid-19, it has been postponed to 2021.
+This was due to transfer to London's West End in May 2020, however, due to Covid-19, it finally opened in October 2022 to great acclaim and another Olivier Award nomination!

 His theatrical commitments have largely kept him out of mainstream film and television, however, he has made the obligatory appearance on Casualty